 Johnson seems to have been the head of the snake, but LBJ could not have simply dispatched his gunsel, Mac Wallace, as he had been used to doing.
 Whatever Johnson's involvement, this was bigger than even his power could manifest.
 Whether he was the instigator, merely a willing accomplice aiding and abetting the conspirators for personal benefit, or simply an incredibly lucky bystander when the conspiracy arose and resolved his corruption crisis remains unclear.

 LBJ's ascent to political power is a Shakespearian tale of violence and murder.
 That is not to say he did not do great things for his constitutes.
 Many of the ends he attained were noble, despite the means by which he attained them.
 His role in the rural electrification of the Texas Hill Country, for example, earned him legions of devoted acolytes, and his role in the Civil Rights battle is well known.
-He was a complicated man who, in the words of biographer Robert Carro, was a “man with a bottomless capacity for deceit, deception, and betrayal.”
-His Presidency was one of divisiveness, and the term credibility gap defined his Presidency.
+Nevertheless, he was a complicated man who, in the words of biographer Robert Carro, was a “man with a bottomless capacity for deceit, deception, and betrayal.”
+His Presidency was one of divisiveness, and the term "credibility gap" defined his Presidency.

 During his tenure, no law passed, and no defense contract was awarded without a bribe to LBJ.
 He was a sadistic bully, given to exposing himself to intimidate underlings, male and female, taking out his penis in meetings and waving it around.
-He was famous for holding staff meetings in the toilet while he was defecating and for stripping off all of his clothes in mixed company, often on Air Force One.
-He employed crass, inappropriate nudity as an intimidation tactic.
+He was famous for holding staff meetings in the toilet while defecating, and also for stripping off all of his clothes in mixed company, often on Air Force One.
+He employed crass, inappropriate nudity and exhibitionism as an intimidation tactic.
 Absent political power, he would likely have been in a mental institution.